MaxEaton/PythonCompiler/README.md

 * **Dynamic Typing**
   Supports integers, booleans, lists, and dictionaries with runtime operator overloading based on operand types.

+* **User Defined Functions**
+  Supports function definitions with proper scoping, and treats functions as first-class values that can be assigned, passed, and returned.

 ## Getting Started

 ### Requirements